Signaturgruppen-A-S/signaturgruppen-broker-documentation/enterprise/workflow-signing.md

 The swagger reference for Workflow API (PP env) is found at: https://pp.netseidbroker.dk/transactionsigning/api/swagger/index.html?urls.primaryName=Workflow+API

 ## Technical overview
-Workflow Signing consist of an API and an OpenID Connect interface, that together allow for the creation of workflows that supports PDF document signing for one or more signers, decoupled over time with various requirements and restrictions.
+Workflow Signing consist of an API and setting one additional parameter for the Signaturgruppen Broker OpenID Connect interface; this together allow for the creation of workflows that supports PDF document signing for one or more signers, decoupled over time with various requirements and restrictions.

-It starts with the creation of a workflow by uploading one or more PDF documents for signing and specified relevant parameters for the specific flow, like workflow title, controlling UI experience etc.
+It starts with the creation of a workflow by uploading one or more PDF documents for signing together with relevant parameters for the specific flow like workflow title, controlling UI experience etc.

 Anytime a new signer is ready to sign, a signtext ID is retrieved from the API, which is used in the OpenID Connect integration towards Signaturgruppen Broker.

-Upon successful signature, the integrating system has full control over what happened and by whom and is able to retrieve the result in both PAdES and a signed JWT for long-term storage formats.
+Upon successful signature, the integrating system has full insight into what happened and by whom and is able to retrieve the results in both PAdES and a signed JWT for long-term storage formats.

 The integrating service has full control over signers, can add more dynamically and is able to retrieve the resulting documents and tokens at any time.